AtunuSaha/Computer-Graphics-Project/Readme.md

 # THE SAILING ODYSSEY

-This project aims to create an interactive computer graphics simulation representing a ship's journey through different scenarios, from departing a port, navigating an urban area, to crossing a canal.
+This project aims to create an interactive computer graphics simulation representing a ship's journey through different scenarios, from departing a port, navigating an urban area, passing a sea, to crossing a canal.

 ## Objective